How to get 10,000 steps in without leaving the house - with just 6 simple activities

 5. Walking phone calls

-I tried this and managed to rack up 400 steps in just 11 minutes.
-While it doesn't seem like a lot, every little helps.
+I tried this technique and racked up 400 steps in just 11 minutes.
+While it doesn't seem like a lot, it all helps keep you moving.

 Tips for getting in 10,000 steps at home

-• Aim for at least one 30-minute walk: Walking 30 minutes a day all in one go could offer 3,000 to 4,000 steps.
-You'll be halfway to your goal by lunchtime if you do this first thing in the morning on a walking pad or treadmill - and if you do this four times a week, you'll surpass the NHS' recommended amount of exercise.
+• Aim for at least one 30-minute walk: Walking 30 minutes a day in one go could offer 3,000 to 4,000 steps.
+You'll be halfway to your goal by lunchtime if you do this first thing in the morning on a treadmill - and if you do this four times a week, you'll surpass the NHS recommended amount of exercise of 150 minutes a week.

 • Set a timer: If you work from home and find it difficult to get your steps in, set a timer every hour or two to remind yourself to walk around.